When it comes to choosing a betting exchange to place your lay bets, Betfair and Smarkets are head and shoulders above the rest.

 As I’ve just mentioned, when it comes to technology, Smarkets have the cutting edge.

-They also boast clever lay betting, which means there’s no need to worry about fluctuating odds.
-If the lay odds get shorter before you place your lay bet, Smarkets will recalculate things automatically and adjust your lay stake accordingly.
+They also boast clever lay betting, so there’s no need to worry about fluctuating odds.
+Suppose the lay odds get shorter before you place your lay bet.
+If that happens, Smarkets will recalculate things automatically and adjust your lay stake accordingly.

 7. Welcome Offers

-With far more important factors to take into account, the welcome offers shouldn’t influence your choice of betting exchange too much, but it’s nice to get an added bonus on sign up.
+With far more important factors to consider, the welcome offers shouldn’t influence your choice of betting exchange too much.
+Still, it’s nice to receive a bonus when signing up.

-Two similar offers that are well worth taking advantage of when starting out with matched betting.
+They’re two offers certainly worth taking advantage of when starting out matched betting.

 8. Deposit methods

-Both exchanges offer a number of different deposit methods, including credit and debit cards, PayPal, Neteller, Skrill and Bank Transfer.
+Both exchanges offer different deposit methods, including debit cards, Neteller, Skrill and PayPal.

-Smarkets also offer Trustly as a deposit method which enables customers to make instant online bank transfers direct to their Smarkets account.
+Smarkets also offer Trustly as a deposit method that enables customers to make instant online bank transfers directly to their accounts.
+Bank transfer is also an option with Betfair, though deposits can take up to 5 days.

 Conclusion